lkuper/dissertation/dissertation/jfp-reviews-response.md

 > 3\. *Give an account of how we deal with early termination and parallel-or.*

-> 4\. *Either substantiate or remove the claim that we subsume Kahn process networks.*
+> 4\. *Either substantiate or remove the claim that we subsume Kahn
+> process networks.*

+> 5\. *Have lattice elements and threshold sets belong to the same
+> semantic category as ordinary program expressions, and make it
+> possible to do, for example, conditional branching on them.*

-We address each of these in order as well:
+We address each of these in order.

-> 1\. *Rather than join-semiattices and lub updates, focus on posets
+> 1\. *Rather than join-semilattices and lub updates, focus on posets
 > and a more general form of update, starting from early in the
 > paper.*

+[LK: I'm now unconvinced about the below.
+If lubs are generalized to inflationary-commutative writes, why does it need to be a join-semilattice at all?
+It can just be a partially ordered set.
+(It still needs a partial order because we need the order to be able to define "inflationary".)]

-As noted above, we've adopted the reviewer's suggestion of introducing non-idempotent updates early in the paper as part of lambdaLVar.
+We have adopted the reviewer's suggestion of introducing commutative-inflationary updates (which generalize lub updates) early in the paper as part of lambdaLVar.

-However, we think that requiring a partial function that takes a pair of states, instead of requiring a join-semilattice with lubs, would mean a fundamental change to the flavor and focus of the work, which is about exploiting join-semilattice properties to get (quasi-)determinism.
-Indeed, a join-semilattice isn't always the most natural fit for the data at hand.
+However, lub updates are an important enough special case that we prefer to keep the join-semilattice data structure.
+Removing it would mean a fundamental change to the flavor and focus of the work, which is about exploiting join-semilattice properties to get (quasi-)determinism.
+Although a join-semilattice is not always the most natural fit for the data at hand.
 But, excitingly, it often is, and it's in those settings where LVars are especially useful.
-We see non-idempotent update operations as a useful generalization that allows us to conveniently handle more kinds of data, such as incrementable counters.
-All that said, we are happy to take some of the emphasis off least-upper-bound updates, and we hope to accomplish that by allowing non-idempotent updates in lambdaLVar instead of waiting until lambdaLVish to introduce them.
+We see non-lub commutative-inflationary update operations as a useful generalization that allows us to conveniently handle more kinds of data structures, such as incrementable counters.

 > 2\. *Give an answer to the question about consistent termination.*

-TODO.
-Issue #7.
+[TODO -- see issue #7]

 > 3\. *Give an account of how we deal with early termination and parallel-or.*